minio/docs/source/reference/minio-mc/mc-license-update.rst

 .. important::

-   ``mc license register`` requires :ref:`MinIO Client <minio-client>` version ``RELEASE.2023-11-20T16-30-59Z`` or later and MinIO Server ``RELEASE.2023-11-20T22-40-07Z`` or later.
+   ``mc license register`` requires :ref:`MinIO Client <minio-client>` version ``RELEASE.2023-11-20T16-30-59Z``.

-   Use a MinIO Client version no older than your MinIO Server.
+   For best functionality and compatibility, use a MinIO Client version released closely to your MinIO Server version.
    For example, a MinIO Client released the same day or later than your MinIO Server version.

+   You can install a version of the MinIO Client that is more recent than the MinIO Server version.
+   However, if the MinIO Client version skews too far from the MinIO Server version, you may see increased warnings or errors as a result of the differences.
+   For example, while core S3 APIs around copying (:mc`mc cp`) may remain unchanged, some features or flags may only be available or stable if the client and server versions are aligned.

-   If for any reason you cannot upgrade your MinIO Client to the required version or later, register using the :ref:`MinIO Console <minio-docs-subnet>` instead.
+   If for any reason you cannot upgrade your MinIO Client to the required version or later for the purpose of registering to SUBNET, register using the :ref:`MinIO Console <minio-docs-subnet>` instead.

 Description
 -----------